First Arrival -- "Aurora" and "Walrus" Full

 cf. "The Sealer's Song (II)" (ships)

-NOTES [918 words]: The Walrus was a very old steamer, going back to the 1860s, which had begun her service running between St. John's and the outports (O'Neill, p.
+NOTES [1886 words]: The Walrus was a very old steamer, going back to the 1860s, which had begun her service running between St. John's and the outports (O'Neill, p.
 508).
 She belonged to the small firm of Stewart's, which closed down in 1893 (Feltham, p.
 77 n.
-47).
+47. It appears she was rebuild in that year -- Evans, p.
+45 -- presumably because of the transfer of ownership).
 She went to the ice a total of 38 times (Chafe, p.
 105); the only year she missed between 1870 and her loss in 1908 was 1892 (Ryan/Drake, p.
 14).
-She was almost destroyed in 1897, and the crew wanted to abandon her, but Captain Alpheus Barbour refused; she took no seals, but was saved and repaired.
+Badly damaged in 1880, she had to sail home early in that season, but strange weather brought the ice so close to Newfoundland that, barely patched up, she was able to go out and secure a big crop (Greene, p.
+12).
+She came even closer to destruction in 1897, and the crew wanted to abandon her, but Captain Alpheus Barbour refused; she took no seals, but was saved and repaired.
 There is a photo of her on p.
 14 of Ryan/Drake.

 From 1906 to 1911, Aurora was commanded by Captain D. Green, and although she didn't succeed as well as under Kean, she did average about 11,000 seals per year (Feltham, p.
 28).

-1908 (after this piece was written) was a bad year for the Aurora, which was damaged during the seal hunt, but a worse one for the Walrus, which was sunk when her bow was stove in (Ryan, p.
+1908 (after this piece was written) was a bad year for the Aurora, which was damaged during the seal hunt, but (as we saw above) a worse one for the Walrus, which was sunk when her bow was stove in (Ryan, p.
 191), although with light casualties (O'Neill, p.
 972).
+Most of her crew was taken off by the Neptune, although many later transferred to other ships (Winsor, p.
+69).

 In addition to this piece, the Aurora is mentioned in "Arrival of 'Aurora,' 'Diana,' 'Virginia Lake,' and 'Vanguard,' Loaded," "The Old Polina," and "The Sealer's Song (II)."
 The Walrus is also mentioned in the latter.
 The Aurora is also the subject of "The Spring of '97" although she is not named in the song.